Raynes/laser/README.md

 HTML the way you want.
 Laser comes with a bunch of selectors and transformers built in.

+Huge props to David Santiago for writing [hickory](https://github.com/davidsantiago/hickory) and helping me out with zippers.

 ## WHYYYYYYYYY!?!?!

 I wrote laser for a couple of reasons.